-Season 1 starts with our first three episodes.
-Follow our host, Corey Jenkins, as he tries his hand at building log homes, grinding potatoes, and inspecting roller coasters.
-In the coming weeks you’ll learn even more about the amazing work of your fellow Oregonians, as Corey tackles jobs like wrangling llamas, blowing glass, feeding sharks, and more.
+Season 1 currently includes seven episodes.
+Follow our host, Corey Jenkins, as he tries his hand at creating heirloom-quality leather goods, creating blown-glass floats, and inspecting roller coasters.
+In the coming weeks you’ll learn even more about the amazing work of your fellow Oregonians, as Corey tackles jobs like t-shirt screen printing, caring for young lambs, and more.

 You might just find some tips to make your own odd job safer.